 Today’s recipe is really simple.
-You can make it either by purchasing/harvesting these herbs and tincturing it yourself or simply buying the tinctures already made and mixing them together yourself.
+You can make it either by purchasing/harvesting these herbs and tincturing them yourself, or by simply buying the tinctures already made and mixing them together.

 - 1/2 ounce Echinacea tincture

-Then place 30-60 drops in a mouthful of water.
+- To use, place 30 to 60 drops in a mouthful of water.

-Swish for 5-20 seconds and then spit out the mixture.
+- Swish for 5 to 20 seconds and then spit out the mixture.
 Rinse if desired.